 The Attic, 641 N. 2nd St.

 Though jazz was often on the bill (including Count Basie, Dave Brubeck, Woody Herman and Stan Getz), The Attic – opened in part of the old Merrill Theater in April 1965 by Zoy Maholias and his father James – also booked classic rock and rollers like Jerry Lee Lewis, Chuck Berry, The Platters and The Everly Brothers throughout the 1960s.
 You could also see hitmakers like Johnny Rivers, Neil Sedaka and Bobby Sherman at the club, which was later described by a Journal reporter as a "cramped little cabaret."
 Around 1973, Maholias was forced to move the club and re-opened on the far northwest side as The Attic West.
-The building, erected in 1915 to plans by Brust and Phillips, has been demolished.
+The building was erected in 1915 to plans by Brust and Philipp.

 The C Club, 720 N. 3rd St.